TobiasBK/Executor/README.md

 # Executor

-A smart contract that executes anything the owner sends it with .call()
+A smart contract that executes anything the owner sends it with `.call`.

 [dapp.tools](dapp.tools) used for development.